dart-lang/site-www/src/_guides/language/language-tour.md

     `null` are objects.
 All objects inherit from the [Object][] class.

--   Although Dart is strongly typed, type annotations are optional because Dart can often infer the type.
+-   Although Dart is strongly typed, type annotations are optional because Dart can infer types.
 In the code above, `number` is inferred to be of type `int`.
-When you want to explicitly say that no type is expected, use the special type `dynamic`.
+When you want to explicitly say that no type is expected,
+    [use the special type `dynamic`][ObjectVsDynamic].

 -   Dart supports generic types, like `List<int>` (a list of integers) or `List<dynamic>` (a list of objects of any type).